 Second, the present tense of the verb is an aoristic present which denotes punctiliar action in present time, i.e., it sets forth an event as now occurring.
-As Gabriel is speaking these words to Mary, the impregnation of her ovum is under way.
-The passive voice means that the impregnation process receives the action of initiating the birthing process.
+As Gabriel is speaking these words to Mary, impregnation is occurring.
+The passive voice means that the impregnation process receives the action of initiating the process.

-The neuter gender of the verb gennáō, "to be born," indicates that the twenty-three male chromosomes and their union with Mary's ovum creating the zygote of the Lord's true humanity are not yet considered human life but rather biological life.
+The neuter gender of the verb $genn \dot{ao}$, "to be born," indicates that the twenty-three male chromosomes and their union with Mary's gamete creating the zygote of the Lord's true humanity are not yet considered human life, but rather biological life.